DAOmasons/daomasons-docs/docs/Rules/decision-making.md

 - Core Members are expected to have reviewed any items that are being voted on before the meeting.
 - Items in the agenda are ordered by priority and time sensitivity.
 - Core members discuss each item in the agenda as time permits.
-- If there is soft consensus on an item, the DAO makes a Moloch Proposal and votes it through.
+- If there is soft consensus on the terms of the item, the DAO makes a Moloch Proposal and votes it through.
-- As a general rule, any proposal that has not followed the decision making process should be voted down.
+- As a general rule, any Moloch Proposal that has not followed the decision making process should be voted down.

-### Deeper Discussions and Disagreements
+#### Deeper Discussions and Disagreements

-- If the DAO does not fully agree on an item, or the subject requires further exploration, a member can request that we create a discussion thread on the DAO's forum.
+- If there is no consensus on an item, or the subject requires further exploration, a member can request that we create a discussion thread on the DAO's forum.
 This is known as a **Discussion Period**.
 - All Discussion Periods have a deadline (usually 1 week)
 - The DAO can extend the discussion deadline if there is soft consensus to do so.
 - If the DAO finds a compromise by the end of the deadline, the DAO makes a Moloch Proposal with any new changes applied, and votes it through.